ahan-halder/rolloutguardian/README.md

 ## 8. Closing the Loop: Auto-Generated Remediation

 A `block` decision is only useful if the fastest way out is obvious.
-When BlastGate blocks a rollout, it emits a minimal chaos experiment scoped to exactly the uncovered service and fault family implied by the gap (a stateless service with no pod-level coverage gets a `pod-delete` proposal; a service with no dependency-latency coverage gets a network-latency proposal), using
+When RolloutGuardian blocks a rollout, it emits a minimal chaos experiment scoped to exactly the uncovered service and fault family implied by the gap (a stateless service with no pod-level coverage gets a `pod-delete` proposal; a service with no dependency-latency coverage gets a network-latency proposal), using